PuruVJ/puruvjdev2/src/blog/get-to-know-typescript-an-ode-to-typescript.md

 const val1 = +document.querySelector('#input1').value;
 ```

+> Refresher: If the above code seems weird to you because of adding the `+`, the reason is that `+` forces JavaScript to convert the string attached to it to a number.
+Why?
+Because +_EXPRESSION_ is interpreted as `0 +EXPRESSION`.
+JS tries to add 0 to the `EXPRESSION`.
+So let's say we entered `81` as the value, and we end up with `+'81'`.
+JS tries to convert `'81'` to a number.
+And JS succeeds at doing so.
+So we end up with `+81`, which is simply `81`

 This `+` will convert the incoming value from the input to number, if it can, otherwise it will turn it into `NaN`.
 Luckily in out case, it will convert those values to `2` and `8` as numbers, respectively, and we'll get the correct answer, `10`

 This saved us in the end, but what if it was much more complex codebase, and a dev forgot to fix it, and shipped it to production?
 Ooh, whatever would happened, it would make headlines in HackerNews and Twitter 😂.